cz6ace/balancer-cli/README.md

 ./balancer-cli.sh --host localhost --port 80 disable bal1 http://worker1:8080

 ## set the worker http://worker1:8080 in balancer bal1 to drain mode
-./balancer-cli.sh --host localhost --port 80 disable bal1 http://worker1:8080
+./balancer-cli.sh --host localhost --port 80 drain bal1 http://worker1:8080

 # Defaults
 Script looks in current directory and then in user's home directory for file ```.balancer-cli``` which can specify the hostname, port.
 One can use the template with default values, uncomment and copy into the user home directory.